aws-samples/amazon-dynamodb-labs/content/design-patterns/ex4gsioverload/Step2.en.md

 1000,Nanine Denacamp,Programmer Analyst,Development,San Francisco,CA,1981-09-30,2014-06-01,Senior Database Administrator,2014-01-25
 ```

-When you ingest this data into the table, you concatenate some of the attributes, such as `city_dept` (example: San Francisco:Development) because you have an access pattern in the query that takes advantage of this concatenated attribute.
+When you ingest this data into the table, you concatenate some of the attributes, such as `city_dept` (example: San Francisco\:Development) because you have an access pattern in the query that takes advantage of this concatenated attribute.
 The `SK` attribute is also a derived attribute.
 The concatenation is handled in the Python script, which assembles the record and then executes a `put_item()` to write the record to the table.

 Output: